rtdevx/rtdevx.github.io/content/posts/devops/kubernetes/talos-cluster-build/index.md

 {{< lead >}}
 ### This blog post describes Talos Linux installation on Proxmox Virtual Environment.

-When downloading ISO image, ensure downloading one with QEMU guest agent support for Proxmox.
+‼️When downloading ISO image, ensure downloading one with QEMU guest agent support for Proxmox.
 {{< /lead >}}
 ## 💾 Download Talos Linux